Update 6/10/19: This post still explains details around what constitutes a generic. But with the introduction of at least

 That’s how we succeeded in downgrading the previous (inferior) Concerta generics.
 Skip to #10, below, for instructions.

-3. But wait, I’ve gotten the Actavis Concerta generic for a while now.
-Won’t I keep getting that?
+3. But, I’ve gotten the Actavis Concerta generic for a while now.
+Will that stop?

 Maybe.
 But if you do, it will be from